asierFernandezP/Microbiome/Bash/QIIME2_analysis.md

   --o-reads reference-seqs.qza
 ```

-**C)** Training the classifier:  Now you need to train the Naive-Bayes classifier, associating the sequences for the database that have been trimmed with their taxonomy.
+**C)** Training the classifier:  Now you need to train the Naive-Bayes classifier, associating the sequences for the database that have been trimmed with their taxonomy:

 ```
 qiime feature-classifier fit-classifier-naive-bayes \